LivePersonInc/developer-center/pages/Documents/Hidden/Hidden/meaningful-automation-conversation-score.md

 A Meaningful Automation Conversation Score or MACS is a measure of the quality of a bot conversation.

 LivePerson has found through research that consumer effort is a key determiner in how the consumer perceives the quality of a conversational experience.
-Given this, a MACS is calculated by identifying and quantifying this within the conversation.
+Given this, a MACS is calculated by identifying and quantifying this within the bot conversation.
 Failure points within the conversation’s structure are detected and used to derive a score, for example:

 * Did the bot understand the consumer’s question?
 * Was the consumer stuck in an endless loop?